 The New Zealand Herald reports that Prime Minister Jacinta Adearn has joined in, putting bears in a window of her residence in Wellington.

 In my village, bears have been proliferating for a few days and stressed parents have posted messages of gratitude.
 Yet one resident protested that the bears encouraged public movement and even complained to the police.

 I say this not to judge or take sides, but to highlight that lockdown magnifies everything.
 If your core value is love, lockdown presents opportunities to uplift others in a variety of ingenious ways.
-If your core value is fear, everything looms as a spectre that inflates the power of the virus.
+When your core value is fear, everything looms as a spectre that inflates the power of the virus.

 If your core value is love, lockdown presents opportunities to uplift others in a variety of ingenious ways.
-If your core value is fear, everything looms as a spectre that inflates the power of the virus.
+When your core value is fear, everything looms as a spectre that inflates the power of the virus.

 In both cases, our imagination is at work—the part of us that asks, “What if?”
 A positive imagination foresees positive outcomes, while a fear-ruled imagination sees disaster at every turn, feeding dread, panic and anxiety.